digidem/mapeo-mock-data/README.md

 Generates JSON-formatted Mapeo data based on [`@mapeo/schema`](https://github.com/digidem/mapeo-schema/).

-- _required_ `--schema (-s)`: specifies the schema to generate data for.
+- `--schema, -s`: specifies the schema to generate data for.
 Use the `list-mapeo-schemas` command to learn which ones are available.
-- _optional_ `--version (-v)`: specifies the schema version to use for `--schema`.
+- `--version, -v`: (_optional_) specifies the schema version to use for `--schema`.
 Uses latest version by default.
-- _optional_ `--count (-c)`: specifies the number of entries to generate.
+- `--count, -c`: (_optional_) specifies the number of entries to generate.
 Uses `1` by default.
-- _optional_ `--output (-o)`: specifies a path relative to the current working directory to write the generated data to.
+- `--output, -o`: (_optional_) specifies a path relative to the current working directory to write the generated data to.
 Logs to stdout by default.

 ```sh
 # Generate data for the specified schema